-Rosenshine’s Principles of Instruction are become increasingly popular in education (with good reason).
+Rosenshine’s Principles of Instruction are becoming increasingly popular in education (with good reason).
 So, we wanted to provide a one-stop introductory brief outline of what they are, the rationale behind them and what they may look like in the classroom.

 Rosenshine’s Principles combines three distinct research areas (cognitive science, classroom practices, cognitive support) and how they complement each other by addressing how: